 To paraphrase Snoopy cartoonist Charles M. Schulz, all you need is love, but a little dessert now and then doesn’t hurt, either.
 So this Valentine’s Day, treat your one and only to something extra special for afters.
-Not only are these Valentine sweets delightful to the eye and the taste buds, they’re also low in sugar.
-By replacing the sugar in these recipes with Lakanto monkfruit sweeteners, you can create delectably sweet delights with just a fraction of the calories.
+Not only are these Valentine sweets delightful to the eye and the taste buds, they’re also low-sugar.
+By replacing sugar with Lakanto sweeteners, you can create delectably sweet delights with a fraction of the calories.
 Made from the melon-like monkfruit, Lakanto has 93 percent fewer calories than sugar, zero net carbs and zero glycaemic impact.
 It’s just one more way to show your significant other how much you care.

 Super cute, incredibly delicious and just the right amount of romantic.
 If your Valentine is an ice cream-lover, then this is your go-to dessert this February 14.

 1 tsp baking powder

 1 tsp natural food colouring

 1. Preheat oven to 160°C. In a large bowl, add all ingredients except for ice cream and mix to combine.

 2. Repeat this recipe 2-3 times to create different coloured doughs.

 3. In a bowl, carefully combine the coloured doughs and then roll this mixture out between greaseproof paper until you have the desired marbling.

 4. Carefully cut cookies into the desired size (use a heart shape cutter), remembering they’ll get about 25 percent larger when cooked.

 5. Bake the cookies for 12-18 minutes or until the edges are crisp.
 If you bake your cookies for a shorter amount of time, they’ll be crisp on the outside and like a brownie on the inside.
 If you bake your cookies for a longer time, they’ll be crisp all the way through.